 Created by bestselling author Jordanna Levin and released in conjunction with her new book of the same name, Higher Love explores how women date in 2020, posing the question; What if you quit falling in love and instead choose to rise in love?

 When I broke up with my boyfriend of five years aged 29, I had no idea of how humiliated I’d be or how much I’d feel like a failure, especially given I’ve never been someone to prioritize marriage or having a family.
 After a few months of keeping my break up a secret from our listeners, I ended up speaking candidly about it, and all the weird feelings and mental health issues that came with it, for an episode of the podcast I co-host, After Work Drinks, titled, ‘The Grown Ups Guide to Heartbreak’ (the segment starts at about the half-hour mark).
 To date, it’s our most listened to episode of all time and barely a week goes by without a message from someone saying how much it’s helped them.
 For anyone who’s heartbroken this Valentine’s Day, give it a listen (and then send me a message!)

 This documentary-style series, narrated by Australian journalist and past The Bachelorette star, Georgia Love, tells unconventional stories about relationships past by speaking directly to the people who lived them.
 Episodes are incredibly interesting and easy to listen to and include everything like how prison, immigration, or funerals impact a couple.

 For those wanting a laugh

 Why Won’t You Date Me?
-Is one of my all-time favourite podcasts.
-Hosted by comedian Nicole Byer – who’s been single for decades – the podcast is Byer’s way to speak to different friends, celebrities and comedians about their love life in a bid to figure out hers.
+Is one of my all-time favorite podcasts.
+Hosted by comedian, Nicole Byer – who’s been single for decades – the podcast is Byer’s way to speak to different friends, celebrities, and comedians about their love life in a bid to figure out hers.

 For those wanting to learn about love